January 29, 2026 (5mo ago)

 When a function hits the timeout, it fails.
 No graceful degradation.
 Your user sees an error, and you might not even know it happened unless you've wired up external error tracking.

-How fast can 125,000 invocations disappear?
-If your site uses serverless functions for API routes -- a common pattern with Next.js -- every API call counts.
+If your site uses serverless functions for API routes — a common pattern with Next.js — every API call counts.
 A single user session might trigger 10-20 function invocations.
 At 500 daily active users, you'd burn through the free tier in under two weeks.

-We've calculated that a typical Next.js app using API routes for authentication, data fetching, and form handling generates roughly 15 function invocations per session.
+A typical Next.js app using API routes for authentication, data fetching, and form handling can generate roughly 15 function invocations per session.
 At that rate, the free tier supports about 275 daily active users before you hit the cap.

 Netlify doesn't include analytics, error tracking, or session replay.
 Sentry's Team plan starts at $26/month according to Sentry's pricing, and Netlify's own analytics add-on costs $9/month.
-When you factor in these essentials, the total cost of running a production app grows well beyond the platform fee alone.
+When you factor in these essentials, the total cost of running a production app grows well beyond the platform fee.

 Here's what a typical production setup looks like on Netlify: